gfontenot/gfontenot.github.com/_posts/2017-07-25-making-time-for-side-projects.markdown

 myself to this specific sliver of time, I hope to see myself be able to focus on my project when I need to, and ignore it during the rest of the week.

+[^2]:
-[^2]: I firmly believe there's no such thing as "wasted" time, just time that's spent with a different set of priorities.
-See the venerable Merlin Mann's post [Mud Rooms, Red Letters, and Real Priorities](http://www.43folders.com/2009/04/28/priorities) for more on "priorities".
+    I firmly believe there's no such thing as "wasted" time, just time that's spent with a different set of priorities.
+See the venerable Merlin Mann's post [Mud Rooms, Red Letters, and Real Priorities] for more on "priorities".

+[Mud Rooms, Red Letters, and Real Priorities]: http://www.43folders.com/2009/04/28/priorities

 [dotfiles]: https://github.com/gfontenot/dotfiles
 [reflow]: https://github.com/gfontenot/reflow